mwnx/mutterer/README.md

   to switch
 - Shortcut ('S') to sync the currently focused account with offlineimap.
 - Different status bar colour depending on the account you are currently in.
+- Mailing list organisation using mutt macros and hooks only, thanks to the "lists" preset.
+Here, emails from the mutt-users mailing list will be automatically saved to JMan/Mutt when entering JMan's inbox.
+This works differently from Mutt's mbox-hook system; see presets/lists for details.
 - Other small details.
 See presets/{all,defaults,detect} for more details.

 Note also that this program has a fairly modular design and it should